 Streamers are people from Generation Z, mainly communicating with their peers predominantly online.
 They have always been seen as less active in topics related to social and political life.
 Now, this is changing.
-Streamers, instead of in the streets, chose to protest where they are most effective - on the Internet.
+Streamers, instead of in the streets, chose to protest in favour of women fighting for their rights where they are most effective – on the Internet.

 On Thursday, October 22, the Polish Constitutional Court issued an ordinance to tighten the right to abortion.
 The result of this decision is a huge wave of protests that have been going on for the third week in Poland.
 Tens of thousands stormed the streets of the largest Polish towns and cities.
 Not only women, everyone who values the right to make their own decisions, to have free choice, joined the action.